guppyfish123/SOC_Lab/Installation/Cortex.md

 1. Open a browser and connect to your Cortex page `http://YOUR_SERVER_ADDRESS:8090/`
 2. When loading the page for the first time, you'll be prompted to Update the Database, which will create a database in Elasticsearch that we're using to store all of our data for Cortex.
 3. Following, will be creating your first Cortex user, which will be your global administrator account.
-4. Loged into the global administrator account which will have limited functionality.
+4. log into the global administrator account which will have limited functionality.
 Click on ***Add Organization*** to create a new organisation.
-5. To create a new user under an organisation, while in your oganisation click on ***Add User*** and ensure that the role is set to ***Read, Analyze, orgadmin***.
+5. To create a new user under an organisation, while in your organization click on ***Add User*** and ensure that the role is set to ***Read, Analyze, orgadmin***.
 6. To create a password for a new user, click on ***New Password*** on the user to reset the passsword to the account so that it can be logged into.
 7. Logout of your global admin account on the top right and sign into your new user account.
 <br>